bryangottschalk/aws-connect-vanity-converter/README.md

 # AWS Connect Vanity Converter App

-This project contains AWS SAM CloudFormation templates to the following resources:
+This project contains AWS SAM CloudFormation templates to produce the following resources:

-- AWS Lambda Function: Includes a vanity number generation algorithm which is intended to be trigged by an AWS Contact Flow to produce vanity phone number suggestions to the user
+- AWS Lambda Functions: Includes a vanity number generation algorithm which is intended to be trigged by an AWS Contact Flow to produce vanity phone number suggestions to the user and a GET function for the list of all results passed to the webapp
+- API Gateway deploymement exposing the getvanitynumbers endpoint to the webapp
 - DynamoDB Table: Stores the results of the Lambda function containing the caller's phone number and the suggested vanity phone numbers
+- React Web Application displaying the results of the converter Lambda
+- Default Continous deployment of the React Single Page App, linked to the Master branch, passing in the generated API endpoint from the ApiGateway created.

 The repository also includes unit tests and a webpack configuration to allow the Lambda function to be written in TypeScript.

-- `src` - Code for the application's Lambda function.
+- `src > handlers` - Code for the application's Lambda functions.
-- `events` - Invocation events that you can use to invoke the function.
 - `tests` - Unit tests for the application code.
 - `template.yaml` - The SAM template that defines the application's AWS resources.
+- `webapp` - Small React application for displaying the DynamoDB results from the converter lambda

 ## Quick Start